 Engineering activities

-Innovation Conseil conducts engineering and design assignments in the most diverse fields of industry, energy, transportation, health, environment, infrastructure and building.
-We put all our know-how and experiences to guaranty you tailor-made and effective solutions whatever the complexity of your projects and missions.
+Innovation Conseil Ltd conducts engineering and design assignments in the most diverse fields of industry, energy, transportation, health, environment, infrastructure and building.
+We put all our expertise and experiences to guaranty you tailor-made and effective solutions whatever the complexity of your projects and missions.
 We study the projects in their technical, economic and financial aspects.
 Our company offers you its expertise on the following studies: R&D studies, methods, process, quality, maintenance, purchasing, logistics, technical sales, hygiene, health, safety and environment

 2.1 Project management & Engineering

 In the face of technical, economic, environmental and security requirements, Innovation Conseil accompanies its customers by putting at their disposal a multidisciplinary team and technical solutions.
-Within the project management framework, Innovation Conseil can integrate or partner with specialized or local partners to provide industrial stakeholders with solutions in the area of construction, maintenance and operation, engineering design and system integration.
+Within the project management framework, Innovation Conseil can integrate or collaborate with specialized or local partners to provide industrial stakeholders with solutions in the area of construction, maintenance and operation, engineering design and system integration.
 Our goal is to guarantee the satisfaction of our customers.

 R&D Study